uzyovoys/zenbot/_pages/botscript/pattern.md

 {% include note.html text="Regarding the example above, the second pattern is an input pattern." %}

 ## Nested patterns
-Defining pattern it would be helpful to distribute different parts of a single pattern so it could be more readable instead of writing everything in one pattern tag.
+It would be helpful to distribute different parts of a single pattern so it could be more readable instead of writing everything in a single pattern tag.

 ```xml
 <pattern name="Food">